 You’ve decided that Kunming, China is the best place for you to learn Chinese in China but now you’re thinking “what kind of Kunming attractioncs can I visit when I’m not studying?
 Is there any special sites for me to enjoy trips in Yunnan? ”

-It’s a very serious question and we’re here to answer it for you.
+It’s an earnest question, and we’re here to answer it for you.

-It is the capital and largest city of Yunnan Province in Southwestern China and is Yunnan’s political, economic and cultural centre.
-Kunming is also home to several universities, a private language school for learning Chinese in China like Keats School, museums, galleries, etc. There are so many things to do and to see in Kunming, that’s why we’re sharing with you 7 places to visit in Kunming, China when you’re not studying.
+It is the capital and largest city of Yunnan Province in Southwestern China and is Yunnan’s political, economic, and cultural center.
+Kunming is also home to several universities, a private language school for learning Chinese in China like Keats School, museums, galleries, etc. There are so many things to do and to see in Kunming, that’s why we’re sharing with you 7 places to visit in Kunming, China, when you’re not studying.

 DONGCHUAN RED LAND

-If you’re wanting to look out at the landscape and be in awe that such a beautiful view exists, you’re going to want to visit Dongchuan Red Land, one of the famous Kunming touring attractions to visit when touring in Yunnan.
+If you want to look out at the landscape and be in awe that such a beautiful view exists, you’re going to want to visit Dongchuan Red Land, one of the famous Kunming touring attractions to visit when touring in Yunnan.

-The colours of the land combined make it look like someone magically dropped a palette of paint on the ground to create this natural masterpiece.
-You can see reds, greens, whites and yellows together in the hills.
+The colors of the land combined make it look like someone magically dropped a palette of paint on the ground to create this natural masterpiece.
+You can see reds, greens, whites, and yellows together in the hills.

 The beauty is said to have been created by iron oxide being deposited slowly throughout centuries, gradually forming the colours.